WebMD Health News

-A variety of clinical studies have demonstrated that elevated levels of total cholesterol (total-C), low density lipoprotein cholesterol (LDL-C), and apolipoprotein B (apo B), an LDL membrane complex, are risk factors for human atherosclerosis.
-Similarly, decreased levels of high density lipoprotein cholesterol (HDL-C) and its transport complex, apolipoprotein A (apo Al and apo All) are risk factors for the development of atherosclerosis.
-Epidemiologic investigations have established that cardiovascular morbidity and mortality vary directly with the level of total-C, LDL-C, and triglycerides, and inversely with the level of HDL-C. The independent effect of raising HDL-C or lowering triglycerides (TG) on the risk of cardiovascular morbidity and mortality has not been determined.
+A variety of clinical studies have demonstrated that elevated levels of total -C, LDL-C, and apo B, an LDL membrane complex, are risk factors for human atherosclerosis.
+Similarly, decreased levels of HDL-C and its transport complex, apolipoprotein A (apo AI and apo AII) are risk factors for the development of atherosclerosis.
+Epidemiologic investigations have established that cardiovascular morbidity and mortality vary directly with the level of total-C, LDL-C, and TG, and inversely with the level of HDL-C. The independent effect of raising HDL-C or lowering TG on the risk of cardiovascular morbidity and mortality has not been determined.

-Fenofibric acid, the active metabolite of fenofibrate, produces reductions in total cholesterol, LDL cholesterol, apolipoprotein B, total triglycerides, and triglyceride-rich lipoprotein (VLDL) in treated patients.
-In addition, treatment with fenofibrate results in increases in high density lipoprotein (HDL) and apoproteins apo Al and apo All.
+Fenofibric acid, the active metabolite of fenofibrate, produces reductions in TC, LDL-C, apo B, total triglycerides, and triglyceride-rich lipoprotein (VLDL) in treated patients.
+In addition, treatment with fenofibrate results in increases in HDL and apoproteins apo AI and apo AII.

-Plasma concentrations of fenofibric acid after single-dose administration of Fenoglide (fenofibrate) Tablets, 120 mg are equivalent to those of Fenofibrate 130 mg capsules under high-fat conditions.
+Plasma concentrations of fenofibric acid after single-dose administration of FENOGLIDE Tablets, 120 mg are equivalent to those of Fenofibrate 130 mg capsules under high-fat conditions.

 The absolute bioavailability of fenofibrate cannot be determined as the compound is virtually insoluble in aqueous media suitable for injection.
-However, Fenoglide is well absorbed from the gastrointestinal tract.
+However, fenofibrateis well absorbed from the gastrointestinal tract.
 Following oral administration in healthy volunteers, approximately 60% of a single dose of radiolabelled fenofibrate appeared in urine, primarily as fenofibric acid and its glucuronate conjugate, and 25% was excreted in the feces.
-Peak plasma levels of fenofibric acid from Fenoglide occur, on average, within 2 to 3 hours after administration.
+Peak plasma levels of fenofibric acid from FENOGLIDE occur, on average, within 2 to 3 hours after administration.

 In healthy volunteers, steady-state plasma levels of fenofibric acid were shown to be achieved within a week of dosing and did not demonstrate accumulation across time following multiple dose administration.
 Serum protein binding was approximately 99% in normal and hyperlipidemic subjects.